gfxdisp/ColorVideoVDP/README.md

   - Display photometry can now be specified separately for the test and reference content.
 This is useful when evaluating tone mapping, e.g., comparing a tone-mapped sRGB image to HDR reference
   - The original ColorVideoVDP can be still run by passing `--metric cvvdp-0-5-6`
   - New examples: `ex_luminance_masking.py`, `ex_contrast_masking.py`, `ex_custom_video_source.py`, `ex_noise_concealment.py`
+  - The inference and backpropagation is be up to 40% faster thanks to various code optimisations (thanks to Ethan Chen)

 * v0.5.6 (4/June/2026)